top of page

 Year Opened: 1971 Capacity: 6,521

-The Tucson Roadrunners are enjoying their fourth season (2019 – 2020) in the AHL (American Hockey League) as the affiliate of the NHL (National Hockey League) Arizona Coyotes.
-The team originated as the Springfield (MA) Falcons AHL team and relocated to Tucson, AZ before the start of the 2016 – 2017 season.
-They play their games at the 48-year-old Tucson Arena.
+The Tucson Roadrunners are enjoying their eighth season (2023-2024) in the AHL (American Hockey League) as an affiliate of the NHL (National Hockey League) Arizona Coyotes.
+The team originated as the Springfield (MA) Falcons AHL team and relocated to Tucson, AZ, before the 2016 – 2017 season.
+They play their games at the 52-year-old Tucson Arena.

-Built in 1971, Tucson Arena is part of the Tucson Convention Center which was added to the National Register of Historic Places a few years ago.
-It received a $22 million renovation in 2014 which included new bathrooms, lighting, seats, a revamped sound system, a new kitchen, and video scoreboard.
+Built in 1971, Tucson Arena is part of the Tucson Convention Center (TCC), which was added to the National Register of Historic Places in 2015.
+It received a $22 million renovation in 2014, which included new bathrooms, lighting, seats, a revamped sound system, a new kitchen, and a video scoreboard.

 The Roadrunners share Tucson Arena with the Arizona Wildcats hockey team (University of Arizona) and the Tucson Sugar Skulls (IFL – Indoor Football League).
-Other events such as Monster Jam and Cirque de Soliel are also held in the arena.
+The Tucson Arena hosts other entertainment events, such as Monster Jam and Cirque de Soliel.
+One of the biggest draws to the Tucson Convention Center is the Mineral and Gem Show, usually the first two weeks in February.

 Food & Beverage 4

-Pepsi products are the soda of choice ($4.25/$5.25) and beer and alcoholic beverages are offered ($7.25 – $13).
-Three local craft beer-only carts (Barrio and Dillinger, for example) are down both sides of the concourse and a cart offering beer and cocktails sits between the two entry doors.
+Pepsi products are the soda of choice ($5/$6/$8), and beer and alcoholic beverages are offered ($10 - $18).
+Barrio Brewing Co. and Dragoon Brewing (local Tucson breweries) have beer carts on each side of the concourse that sell several of their own brews on tap.
+A cart offering beer and cocktails sits between the two entry doors.

 Atmosphere 3

-Seating is U shaped with rows of seats on three sides; the concourse is above the seating area and the game is in view the entire time when walking the concourse.
-The best seats are on the sidelines and I’d recommend the second level to get a better view of the entire ice surface.
-The seats are tight, have cup holders on the sides of the seats, and there’s enough legroom.
-Sections are clearly marked and friendly, helpful ushers are at the top of each seating area.
+Seating is U-shaped with rows of seats on three sides; the concourse is above the seating area, and the game is in view the entire time when walking the concourse.
+The best seats are on the sidelines.
+I recommend the second level for a better view of the entire ice surface.
+The seats are tight, have cupholders on the sides of the seats, and there’s enough legroom.
+Sections are clearly marked, and helpful ushers are at the top of each seating area.

-No center hung scoreboard is provided.
-Instead, a video scoreboard is on the top end of the U while a standard stat board is on the wall above the bottom of the U. Neither show the shots on goal stat.
-They do announce the shots on goal after the end of each period.
+The arena does not have a center-hung scoreboard.
+Instead, a video scoreboard is on the top end of the U, while a standard stat board is on the wall above the bottom of the U.

-Game day promotions include chuck a puck and fan contests between periods.
-Dusty, the mascot, wanders the stands and concourse giving fans (especially kids) high-fives.
-The Roadrunners have all kinds of events throughout the season including many giveaways and special events like Military Appreciation, Harry Potter, Teddy Bear Toss, U of A Nights and more.
+Game day promotions include chuck-a-puck, a 50/50 raffle, fan contests like musical chairs, pee wee hockey, and t-shirt tosses.
+The Roadrunners have a variety of events throughout the season, including many giveaways and evenings like Comedy Night, Anime Night, $10 College Night, Kids are Free Nights, Harry Potter, Teddy Bear Toss, and more.

-Be sure to grab a roster sheet at the customer service table in front of section 214 on the inner concourse.
+Grab a roster sheet at the customer service table in front of section 214 on the inner concourse.
 It also shows the AHL standings.
-A surprising delight is the lights are kept on between periods; though they are lowered a tad pregame.
+A surprising delight is that the lights are kept on between periods, though they are lowered a tad pregame.

 Neighborhood 4

-The arena is downtown near the El Presidio Park, the old county courthouse and the Pima County courthouse.
-Several museums are within walking distance including the Children’s Museum and the Museum of Contemporary Art.
-Or, if it’s a nice fall day, walk the Turquoise Trail, a historical walking tour of downtown Tucson.
+The arena is downtown near El Presidio Park, the old county courthouse, and the Pima County courthouse.
+Several museums are within walking distance, including the Children’s Museum and the Museum of Contemporary Art.
+Or, if it’s a pleasant fall day, walk the Turquoise Trail, a historical walking tour of downtown Tucson.

 A good place for a pregame dinner within walking distance (1/2 mile) of the arena is the El Charro Café.
-Other places include The HUB (ice cream, food, and drinks), and Senae Thai Bistro (a good Thai restaurant a few blocks from the arena).
+Other places include The HUB (ice cream, food, and drinks), Miss Saigon Downtown (Vietnamese), or Empire Pizza & Pub (New York-style pizza).

-Tucson offers several breweries nearby the arena.
-Barrio Brewing, Pueblo Vida Brewing Company, Iron John’s, and Ten55 might be worth a visit if craft breweries are your thing.
+Tucson offers several breweries near the arena.
+Barrio Brewing, Pueblo Vida Brewing Company, and Iron John’s are worth a visit if craft breweries are your thing.

-Not walking distance but worth visiting when in the Tucson area are the Mission San Xavier del Bac (founded in 1692), the Saguaro National Park (home to the nation’s largest and most abundant cacti), and taking a drive up to the top of A Mountain (Sentinel Peak) for a beautiful view.
-All of these sites have no admission fee but do require a vehicle.
+Not within walking distance but worth visiting when in the Tucson area are the Mission San Xavier del Bac (founded in 1692), the Saguaro National Park (home to the nation’s largest and most abundant cacti), and taking a drive up to the top of A Mountain (Sentinel Peak) for a beautiful view.

-The biggest event in Tucson is the Gem and Mineral show the end of Jan / beginning of Feb each year.
+The biggest event in Tucson is the Gem and Mineral show at the end of Jan / beginning of February each year.

 Other sports to see during hockey season include the Arizona Wildcats (University of Arizona) football, hockey, basketball, and baseball teams.